-We live in a world of scarce understanding and abundant information.
+We live in a world scarce of understanding and abundant with information.
 We complain that we never have any free time yet we seek distraction.
 If work can’t distract us, we distract ourselves.
 We crave perpetual stimulation and motion.
 We’re so busy that our free time comes in 20 second bursts, just long enough for us to read the gist and assume we understand.
 If we are to synthesize learning and understanding we need time to think.

 We live in a world with more information than ever and yet we understand less.
 We have come into the belief that the simple act of reading confers understanding.
 Worse, most of our reading is elementary reading, or skimming — a far cry from syntopical reading, which seems more fertile for the mind willing to do the work.

 When someone else does the work we think we understand the problem better than we do.
 This is why Elon Musk asks questions of depth when hiring people.
 He wants to filter out the people who did the work from the people who took credit for the work.
 And so with thinking.

 “It’s only by concentrating, sticking to the question, being patient, letting all the parts of my mind come into play, that I arrive at an original idea.
 By giving my brain a chance to make associations, draw connections, take me by surprise.”

 Understanding comes from focusing, chewing, and relentlessly ragging on a problem.
 It comes with false starts, dead ends, and frustration.
 Thinking requires time and space.
 It’s slow.
 It means saying I don’t know.